agvitaglione/progetto_es/README.md

 ```

 ## Server UDP
 To test a remote host, compile _serverUDP_ using make and run it on the host.
-It will print on screen sensor data messages.
+It will print sensor data messages on the screen.